hpcleuven/VscDocumentation/source/software/r_package_management.rst

       $ wget cran.r-project.org/src/contrib/Archive/DEoptim/DEoptim_2.0-0.tar.gz

-and install it from the commandline with
+and install it from the command line with

 .. code-block:: bash